amboxer21/ImageCapture/README.md

 A program that captures an image and the geolocation data of any user that attempts to login to your compuper x amount of times.
 The data collected by ImageCapturePy is then E-mailed to the E-mail you specify.

 ## - [OPTIONS]
-* You can take a picture of the offender after the numbers of attempts are reached, then E-mail that picture to yourself alongside the notification you will receive - No autologin or location options are required.
+1) You can take a picture of the offender after the numbers of attempts are reached, then E-mail that picture to yourself alongside the notification you will receive - No autologin or location options are required.
-* You can take a picture of the offender after the numbers of attempts are reached, then E-mail that picture to yourself alongside the notification you will receive as well as geolocation data.
+2) You can take a picture of the offender after the numbers of attempts are reached, then E-mail that picture to yourself alongside the notification you will receive as well as geolocation data in the form of latitude/longitude coordinates.
-* You can automatically log the offender in whether they get the password wrong or right.
+3) You can automatically log the offender in whether they get the password wrong or right.

 ## - [INSTALLING]
 ```